- Book Club: The Phoenix Project (Chapters 1-3)

 Bill realizes while discussing the types of work (the audit project specifically) they have forgotten to invite John.
 Steve takes a 15-minute break to invite John.

-The IT staff is unsure how the make commitment decisions for projects, unlike the manufacturing plant.
+The IT staff is unsure how they make commitment decisions for projects, unlike the manufacturing plant.
 No capacity or demand analysis is done.

 IT takes shortcuts, which means fragile applications in production, and firefighting, which leads to technical debt.